haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cache/page-caching/private-content.md

 Use only HTTP POST or PUT methods to change state (e.g., adding to a shopping cart, adding to a wishlist, etc.) and don't expect to see caching on these methods.
 Using GET or HEAD methods might trigger caching and prevent updates to private content.
 For more information about caching, see [RFC-2616 section 13](https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) {:target="&#95;blank"}
 </div>

-Other examples:
+Other 例如:

 -   [Checkout]({{ site.mage2000url }}app/code/Magento/Checkout/etc/frontend/sections.xml){:target="&#95;blank"}

 -   [Customer]({{ site.mage2000url }}app/code/Magento/Customer/etc/frontend/sections.xml){:target="&#95;blank"}

 ## Version private content {#config-priv-vers}
-Private content, which is stored in the browser local storage, uses the `private_content_version` cookie to store the version.
+隐私内容, which is stored in the browser local storage, uses the `private_content_version` cookie to store the version.

 Versioning works as follows: